✨ Save up to 4 weeks on your antibody development with our new RocketAbs immunization platform!✨

 Save time and buy your peptides thanks to our online form.
 Delivery in 10 business days.

 Peptide synthesis up to 150 AA

 ProteoGenix can synthesize peptides up to 150 AA.

 Unlimited range of modifications

-ProteoGenix offers an unlimited range of peptide modifications to adapt to all your applications.
+ProteoGenix offers an unlimited range of peptide modifications.

 No win – no fee

 Your project is our priority so we will start from the beginning until we get the right peptide or you won’t pay a thing.